momibun926/redmine_issue_evm/README.md

 *	Display unfinished issues

 #### Additional options
 * Explanation of EVM
 * Chart with Project Performance (SPI,CPI,CR)
-*	Calculate EVM of multiple issues
+* Select past baseline
+* Change the calculating basic date
-*	Change the baseline date of EVM
+* Change the level of the forecast

-# How to calculate EVM
+## How to calculate EVM
 The below are used for EVM.

 * start date